-There may be various issues you may cam around due to which you can face trouble logging in Windows 8.
+There may be various issues you may come around due to which you can face trouble logging in to Windows 10/8/7.
 Previously, we’ve discussed the fix about the failure of Group Policy Client Service while logging in.
-Today, we’ll discuss about the temporary profile issue.
-Actually, when you don’t login into Windows using correct user path directory, this issue came into play.
+Today, we’ll discuss the temporary potential corrupted User Profile.
+Actually, when you don’t log in to Windows using the correct user path directory, this issue came into play.

-When you’re logged in with a temporary profile, a notification in the right side of taskbar keeps popping up:
+When you’re logged in with a temporary profile, a notification on the right side of the taskbar keeps popping up:

-Now since you’re warned that you’re on a temporary profile, every file operation you’ll be performing will be nullified at next sign in.
-But what if you get the same issue on the next sign in.
-If you; yourself is the administrator of the system facing this issue, you can apply the registry method discussed below to blow out this problem:
+Now since you’re warned that you’re on a temporary profile, every file operation you’ll be performing will be nullified at the next sign-in.
+But what if you get the same issue on the next sign-in.
+If you are the administrator of the system facing this issue, you can apply the registry method discussed below to resolve this problem:

 1. Press Windows Key + R combination, type put Regedt32.exe in Run dialog box and hit Enter to open the Registry Editor.